Judiciary of Iraq: Courts of Inquiry

 The courts of inquiry, also known as investigative courts, are tasked with handling all felonies that carry a penalty of more than five years’ imprisonment, as well as misdemeanors that carry a maximum penalty of five years’ imprisonment, including less serious offences carrying a penalty of 24 hours’ to three months’ incarceration.
 These courts usually handle cases submitted by the police.
 They consist of one judge with a member of the Public Prosecution Service.
 There are multiple courts of this type in each governorate.

 Judicial Oversight Commission

 The commission monitors judicial conduct of courts and investigates cases of corruption involving judges and the employees of Iraqi courts.
 Its current head is Laith Jaber Hamzah.

 Public Prosecution Department

 The department monitors decisions issued by judges and represents public interests.
-The current Chief Prosecutor is Najm Abdullah Ahmed.
+The current Chief Public Prosecutor is Adil Khudayr Abbas.

 Council of State

-The Council of State’s role is to provide legal advice for the legislative and executive authorities.
+The Council of State's role is to provide legal advice to the legislative and executive authorities.
 The current head is Karim Khamis Khasabak.
 It became independent from the Ministry of Justice in 2017.

+NCIJC

+The National Center for International Judicial Cooperation (NCIJC) established in 2024 is Iraq's central authority for international judicial matters.
+NCIJC exchanges information and evidence in cases of international crimes, financing of terrorism and cases involving serious violations of human rights.
+It also provides useful information to international partners such as EUROJUST in order to prevent terrorist attacks and locate suspects.
+It is headed by Judge Ali al-Tameemi.

+On 12 May 2026, NCIJC reported that through a coordinated effort with German authorities, a planned terrorist attack against "civilian gatherings" in Hamburg was successfully thwarted after NCIJC provided the Germans with crucial information on the suspects and their planned attack.